PeqNP/GameKit/README.md

   - App Manager: Manage application related messages including foreground/background messages and notifications
 - A model for messaging between client (Lua) and server (native code using the respective Obj-C and Android bridge) layers.
 - The Signal Programming Language extension.
 Signal is an aspect oriented programming language which provides mechanisms to 'tap' into other messages before they are received by the receiver or 'chain' to a receiver, and consume the return value after the message is processed by the receiver.
 More information will be provided once the API is complete.
+- With the "git like" command line interface, GameKit provides a toolchain to facilitate automated builds.

 ## Design